Azure/azure-arc-validation/testsuite/running-tests.md

 1. Clone this repository.
 2. Edit the [`partner-metadata.md`](partner-metadata.md) file and fill in the required details.
 For reference, please see the [`partner-metadata-sample.md`](partner-metadata-sample.md) file.
 3. Edit the [`ds-conformance-test-suite.sh`](ds-conformance-test-suite.sh) file and set the values for the required environment variables.
 4. We have introduced `PRE-RELEASE` test feauture to provide an opportunity for customers and partners to provide pre-release feedback, pre-release versions of Azure Arc-enabled data services are made available on a predictable schedule.
-This article describes how to install pre-release versions of Azure Arc-enabled data services and provide feedback to Microsoft.
-For more information please refer this [link](https://docs.microsoft.com/en-us/azure/azure-arc/data/preview-testing#current-preview-release-information).
 5. If your cluster is behind an outbound proxy, please edit the above file according to the instruction provided as comments for proxy configuration.
 6. If you wish to bring your own custom control deployment profile with your own configuration, please follow the below process to provide the `control.json` to sonobuoy plugin.
 ```